microsoft/NFP-Business-Applications/Power-Platform/Solution-Accelerators/AI-Pricing-Tool/solution-overview.md

 ### 💳 Licensing Requirements
 This solution is built on the Microsoft Power Platform, and leverages Power Apps, Dataverse, AI Builder, and Power Automate.
+Please consult the [Power Platform Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130) for the latest licensing information.
+**Visit [Microsoft for Nonprofit](https://www.microsoft.com/en-us/nonprofits/dynamics-365) for information about our nonprofit offers and discounting.**

 **Please reach out to our team [here](https://forms.office.com/r/thbycKHAnA) if you would like to purchase licensing to use this solution.**

-**Visit [Microsoft for Nonprofit](https://www.microsoft.com/en-us/nonprofits/dynamics-365) for information about our nonprofit offers and discounting.**

 | **Capability**                  | **License Requirement**                                                                                                                                |
 | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------ |